awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.CoreComponents.md

 ## Primary Key<a name="HowItWorks.CoreComponents.PrimaryKey"></a>

 When you create a table, in addition to the table name, you must specify the primary key of the table\.
-The primary key uniquely identifies each item in the table, so that no two items can have the same key\.
+The primary key uniquely identifies each item in the table so that no two items can have the same key\.

 DynamoDB supports two different kinds of primary keys:
 + **Partition key** – A simple primary key, composed of one attribute known as the *partition key*\.